Top Types of Hilton Head Island, South Carolina Fishing Trips

 Hilton Head Fishing Charters

 The fishing in Hilton Head is some of the best in the state of South Carolina.
-Located in the southernmost part of the state, Hilton Head has miles of marshes and tidal creeks behind it, and deep blue waters in front of it.
+Located in the southernmost part of the state, Hilton Head has miles of marshes, backcountry, and tidal creeks behind it.
+In front of it deep blue waters go on forever.
 Hilton Head's moderate climate make it a perfect fishing destination year-round.
 Whether you want to cruise the backcountry chasing Redfish, or head 70 miles offshore to the Gulf Stream, Hilton Head fishing charters have it all.

 Hilton Head Inshore Fishing

 Beginning in the fall and continuing through the winter, massive bull Redfish move into shallow waters to feed.
 In the warmer months they can be found in deeper inshore basins and nearshore structure.
 Hilton Head shark fishing is also red-hot in the summer months.

 When fishing for Redfish in Hilton Head, you're always in line to catch Sheepshead, Speckled Trout, or Bluefish on fishing charters from Hilton Head Island.
 In the summer, migrating Tarpon make their way into the bays and backwaters around Hilton Head in pursuit of schooling baitfish.
 Hooking up to "The Silver King" is an unforgettable experience, and people come from far and wide for their shot at these prehistoric creatures.

 Hilton Head South Carolina Deep Sea and Offshore Fishing

-While Hilton Head is generally considered an inshore fishing destination, the offshore and deep sea fishing is equally solid.
-There are countless artificial reefs and ship wrecks accessible by a short boat ride, or legendary deep water locations like the R7 and R8 Navy platforms about 50 miles off Hilton Head Island's coast.
+While Hilton Head is generally considered an inshore fishing destination, the offshore and deep sea fishing is also excellent.
+There are countless artificial reefs and shipwrecks accessible by a short boat ride.
+Additionally, legendary deep water locations like the R7 and R8 Navy platforms about 50 miles off Hilton Head Island's coast.

 Things to do in Hilton Head Island, SC